THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 What to Teach?

-The emphasis on children’s interests and the role of the teacher as a facilitator has sometimes been misinterpreted and has caused confusion.
+The emphasis on children’s interests and the role of the teacher as a facilitator has sometimes been misinterpreted and confused.
 The term ‘emergent curriculum’ was commonly used when talking about the Reggio Emilia pedagogy.
-An emergent curriculum assumes that the children and their interests are the driving force of the curriculum and that the role of the teacher was to follow their lead.
+An emergent curriculum assumes that the children and their interests are the curriculum's driving force and that the teacher's role is to follow their lead.
 This is not completely true.

 Project-based learning

-What occurs is that an area of study is selected by the teachers.
-This may be suggested by what the children are interested in, or it may be what the teachers are interested in, or a combination of both.
-What ensues is a period of research, resourcing, planning and development before a project is launched using a form of provocation.
-The provocation might be an object, an experience, an image, a display, a visitor; anything at all that stimulates thinking and wonder.
+The teachers select an area of study.
+This may be suggested by what the children are interested in, what the teachers are interested in, or a combination of both.
+A period of research, resourcing, planning, and development ensues before a project is launched using a form of provocation.
+The provocation might be an object, an experience, an image, a display, a visitor, or anything at all that stimulates thinking and wonder.

 The teachers generate learning pathways and prepare themselves in advance for many possibilities.
-They then offer initial experiences and these may take the form of a provocation.
-They stand back to observe, act and plan new resources in response to what is occurring as children interact with the provocation.
-They are careful to preserve the children’s agency in the process of following the knowledge.
+They then offer initial experiences, which may be a provocation.
+They stand back to observe, act, and plan new resources in response to what occurs as children interact with the provocation.
+They are careful to preserve the children’s agency while following the knowledge.
 This view of curriculum ensures that the children remain engaged and motivated in their learning.
 They are the progenitors of parts of the action and will have a personal interest in the group action.

 In neuroscience, we see that doing and thinking about things yourself is much more effective than watching others do it.
 Imitation is one level of thinking.
-But when children enact the learning themselves, they deepen it, personalise it and gain new competencies.
+But when children enact the learning, they deepen, personalise, and gain new competencies.

-When children plan their actions, they develop a sense of agency not present if everything is preprepared or done for or to them.
-When they are actively engaged their emotional tone is positive.
-They may even enter a state of flow, where they become, rather than do the task (Steven, 2021).
+When children plan their actions, they develop a sense of agency that is not present if everything is prepared or done for them.
+When they are actively engaged, their emotional tone is positive.
+They may even enter a state of flow, where they become rather than do the task (Steven, 2021).

-Agency is affected by emotions.
-When there is an emotion of enjoyment or excitement, then the impulse is strong and prone to fire neurons to make connections and send things into long term memory.
-Individual agency, intrinsic motivation and personal action are excellent drivers of new learning.
+The agency is affected by emotions.
+When there is an emotion of enjoyment or excitement, the impulse is strong and prone to firing neurons to make connections and send things into long-term memory.
+Individual agency, intrinsic motivation, and personal action are excellent new learning drivers.

-According to Barry and Tony Buzan, there are circumstances that encourage learning and memory:
+According to Barry and Tony Buzan, some circumstances encourage learning and memory:

 · We learn through all our senses